p1m-ortho/qs-global-ortho-search-queries/zheln/PRISMA_2020_checklist.md

 ## 4 Objectives: Provide an explicit statement of the objective(s) or question(s) the review addresses

+PRISMA 2020 requires use of PICO or PerSPEcTiF ([Booth 2019][Booth2019e001107]) frameworks in this section.
+However, I could not find these relevant to this review.
+Therefore, I am using custom formulations:

-1. Monitor most of published systematic reviews to rapidly identify and disseminate new systematic reviews.
+1. Identify and monitor most of published systematic reviews.
-2. Critically appraise and, where possible, replicate those of the systematic reviews identified that, in the appraiser’s mind, are useful to evidence-based practitioners and the public.
+2. Tag the identified systematic records with medical specialties.
+3. Select or crowdfund reviews for further appraisal.
+4. Critically appraise and replicate the selected systematic reviews.
+5. Disseminate practice implications of positively appraised reviews to both the public and evidence-based practitioners.

 Evidence-based practitioners involve healthcare practitioners, in the first place, but also practitioners in other fields associated with intervention into a human life, such as education, business, policy, or ecology.
-3. Tag the identified systematic records with medical specialties to facilitate their discovery by healthcare practitioners.

 # METHODS